 The mdb_one_bit() function can be used to print a graphical representation of a bit field in which a single bit of interest is turned on or off.
 This function is useful for creating verbose displays of bit fields similar to the output from snoop(1M) -v.
-For example, the follow source code:
+For example, the following source code:

 #define FLAG_BUSY 0x1

 uint_t flags;

 / ... /

-mdb_printf("%s = BUSY\n", mdb_one_bit(8, 0, flags & FLAG_BUSY));
+mdb printf("%s = BUSY\n", mdb one bit(8, 0, flags & FLAG BUSY));